andreybond79/damirkrivenko-template/README.md

 # Damir Krivenko README

-A Gatsby template for a advanced portfolio with SEO and using Sanity as a backend CMS, TailwindCSS, Formik, Lightbox
+A Gatsby template for an advanced portfolio with SEO and using Sanity as a backend CMS, TailwindCSS, Formik, Lightbox

 ## The file structure is as follows: